Advanced Hooks

 Sometimes, a hook can trigger asynchronous updates that will not be immediately reflected in the

-returns some utilities that allow the test to wait for
+result.current value.
+Luckily, renderHook returns some utilities that allow the test to wait for

-(or just promise callbacks if you prefer).
+the hook to update using async/await (or just promise callbacks if you prefer).
 The most basic

-async utility is called waitForNextUpdate
+async utility is called waitForNextUpdate.

-callback that will update the count
+Let's further extend useCounter to have an incrementAsync callback that will update the count

-after 100ms
+after 100ms:

 import React, { useState, useContext, useCallback } from 'react'export function useCounter(initialValue = 0) {const [count, setCount] = useState(initialValue)const step = useContext(CounterStepContext)const increment = useCallback(() => setCount((x) => x + step), [step])const incrementAsync = useCallback(() => setTimeout(increment, 100), [increment])const reset = useCallback(() => setCount(initialValue), [initialValue])return { count, increment, incrementAsync, reset }}